 Recovery from a slipped disc doesn't stop once the immediate symptoms become manageable.
 It's an ongoing process that requires thoughtful changes.

-Focus on maintaining a healthy weight for your dog to help reduce unnecessary strain on their spine.
+You can focus on maintaining a healthy weight for your dog to help reduce unnecessary strain on their spine while following trusted dog care advice for long-term recovery support.
 Regular low-impact exercises can help keep their muscles strong and flexible without putting pressure on their back.

 Preventing Future Slipped Discs